 I’m not interested in competition; can I still benefit from Taekwondo?

 Absolutely!
 Taekwondo offers a wide range of benefits beyond competition training.
 It improves fitness, coordination, and self-defense skills.
-It also fosters discipline, focus, and self-confidence, qualities that translate into all aspects of life.
+It also fosters discipline, focus, and self-confidence, which translate into all life aspects.

 What’s the difference between a black belt and a regular instructor?